jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 ```
 In this class, there are two private instance variables - the Mover and Appearance
 used by each entity.
 There's a constructor which sets up those two
-variables, and then the actual methods.
+variables, and then the actual methods for moving, drawing and
+making noises.

-All the methods do is **forward** the
+All these methods do is **forward** the
 operation to the Mover or Appearance: for example *move* just tells the
 connected Mover to do its *move*.

 You may have noticed that *setMover* and *setAppearance* both return
 the entity itself ("return this").
 That may seem a little strange,
-but it permits a useful trick I'll explain later.
+but it allows a useful trick I'll explain later.

 Here is an example Mover - in this case it's the PlayerMover:
 ```java